mako-framework/docs/06_security/01_authentication.md

 	$user->generateAccessToken();

 > Generating a new token will invalidate all active sessions and "remember me" cookies for the user in question.
-You can use the ```Gatekeeper::forceLogin``` method to log the user back in in the background to keep the experience seamless.
+You can use the ```Authentication::forceLogin``` method to log the user back in in the background to keep the experience seamless.

 The ```generateActionToken``` method allows you to generate a new action token for the user.
 Should be used to activate a user, to validate "forgot password" requests etc.